liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 -  use double quotes where quotes are needed, e.g. ``content: "foo"``.
 -  use ``/* */`` for explaining code. ``//`` is only useful for
-   copyright information and other things that are included in the compiled code.
+   copyright information and other things that should be included in the compiled code.

 Units